 What Is a Construction Daily Report?

-Why Submit a Construction Daily Report?
+What Is the Purpose of a Construction Daily Report?

 As you can imagine, the construction daily report is essential to getting work started quickly and accurately for the next day.
 It lets subcontractors know where their tasks left off and if they have the equipment and supplies necessary to continue the next day.
 This is critical for keeping your construction project on schedule.